 Component Description Operation Below-grade rail Two single tracks, east and west, in twin tunnels from Queen Station through to Don Yard portal, and from Gerrard portal northward.
-Queen Station The station entrances will be integrated into existing TTC entrances within existing buildings at Queen Street and Yonge Street The station platforms will be located approximately 35 metres underground below the TTC Queen Station.
+Queen Station The station entrance will be located on the northeast corner of Queen Street East and Yonge Street and will be incorporated into existing buildings.
+The station platforms will be located approximately 35 metres underground below the TTC Queen Station.
 Queen Station will be connected with the TTC Queen Station and the PATH system.
 Queen Station Crossover Underground track crossover for maintenance or emergency diversion purposes, will be located below Queen Street, on the east side of Queen Station.
-Moss Park Station The station entrance will be located on the north side of Queen Street East, west of Sherbourne Street.
+Moss Park Station The station entrance will be located on the north side of Queen Street East, east of Sherbourne Street.
 The station platforms will be located approximately 35 metres underground.
 Corktown Station The station entrance will be located on the east side of Berkeley Street at King Street East.
 The station platforms will be located approximately 25 metres underground.
-A secondary station exit will be located on the east side of Berkeley Street at Front Street.
+An EEB connected to the station will be located on the east side of Berkeley Street at Front Street.
 Cherry St EEB An EEB will be located west of Cherry Street in the Metrolinx right-of-way with emergency access provided from Cherry Street and Lakeshore Boulevard.
-Tannery Road EEB An EEB will be located at the foot of Tannery Road in the Metrolinx RoW.
 Don Yard Portal Retaining walls will run from the portal exit on both sides of the tracks as the elevation ascends from below grade to at-grade.
 The portal face will be located within the existing Don Yard Train Storage Facility.
 At-grade rail Two single tracks, east and west, located along the north side of the existing Lakeshore East/Stouffville GO Transit service lines from the Don Yard portal to the Gerrard portal.
 Lower Don Bridge The rail bridge will extend over the Lower Don River, on the north side of the existing GO Transit Joint Corridor.
 Multi-Use Trail Bridge Connecting to the Lower Don River Trail on the west and spanning the Lower Don River.
 The Multi-Use Trail bridge will support multiple recreation and transportation opportunities, such as walking, bicycling, and wheelchair use.
 Potential Multi-Use Trail bridge locations on the north and south sides of the existing rail bridge are being studied.